-GR: I guess I was going to lead to the next question: What is the impact of Locol?
+GR: What is the impact of Locol?
 Just to this general area–half a mile radius.
 I see you walking in and first thing you do is you talk to your friends out there.
 It's like you’re a local.
 It's a really weird thing to see.

-RC: Yeah man, I'm so honored to be a part of Watts.
+RC: I'm so honored to be a part of Watts.
 Anyone who's watching this, who is from Los Angeles will understand what I mean.
-Those who are not from Los Angeles, you need to understand why.
 You can’t just walk into the community of Watts and be like, “I'm here.”
 You got to earn your respect.
-You got to be welcomed into this community, and for me to be welcomed into this community–the way that I have, the way that Locol has, the way that Daniel has, in our whole community, within our organization, and for us to earn this, it’s incredible.
+You got to be welcomed into this community, and for me to be welcomed into this community – the way that I have, the way that Locol has, the way that Daniel has, in our whole community, within our organization, and for us to earn this, it’s incredible.
 So what we do is, we try to honor that every day and the impact this has on this community.

-You got to understand the community of Watts.
-Watts is broken down basically into four housing projects and then it’s broken down over this square mile area where it's split by a railroad track and it's got a lot of history, and this is one of the first communities that the black community came to from the south.
-And they built the bones in the history of Los Angeles right here, and this is also the grounds of the legendary Peace Treaty of ‘92.
-And it's also the grounds of whenever you talk to anyone about Watts, you talk that uprising in’65, but also you just talk about it on the underground, on the street level.
+Watts is broken down into four housing projects, and then it’s broken down over this square mile area where it's split by a railroad track.
+It's got a lot of history: this is one of the first communities that African Americans from the south came to.
+They built the bones in the history of Los Angeles right here.
+It's also the grounds of the legendary Peace Treaty of ‘92.
+Whenever you talk to anyone about Watts, you talk that uprising in ’65, but also you just talk about it on the street level.
 You cannot talk more about Watts without knowing it.
 So by understanding the structure of the city, you have to understand that we're in the Jordan Downs community of Watts.

 GR: Watts always had a bad rep in the media.